Problem Solving - 10 Skills To Future Proof Yourself

 What is problem solving?

-Problem solving is a process that requires a broad skill set.
+It also requires a broad skill set.

 In the early stages, you need to have strong observational skills.
 Rather than accepting issues at face value, you need to demonstrate lateral thinking and analytical abilities.